spacetelescope/jwst/README.md

 into python programs.
 In order to install a specific version, the exact version can be supplied, e.g. jwst=0.9.0.

-To install the development version of the repository, we recommend created a new environment, using the [astroconda](https://astroconda.readthedocs.io) channel to install the dependencies, and then installing from the github repository:
+To install the development version of the repository, we recommend creating a new environment, using the [astroconda](https://astroconda.readthedocs.io) channel to install the dependencies, and then installing from the github repository: